9 Tips for Cleaning Solar Panels With Hard Water in 2023

 If you’re not sure how to clean solar panels, hire a pro.
 These experts clean solar panels safely and effectively.

-Cleaning solar panels with hard water can be difficult to do thoroughly since the minerals in the water can deposit minerals on the panels’ surface, decreasing their effectiveness.
+This can be difficult to do thoroughly since the minerals in the water can deposit minerals on the panels’ surface, decreasing their effectiveness.

 When cleaning solar panels, it’s crucial to employ the proper methods to avoid this.
-The following 9 suggestions can help for cleaning solar panels with hard water:

-#1.
-Use a mild soap solution:
+1. Use a mild soap solution

 Solar panel cleaning requires a milder washing solution.
 This prevents panel scratches during cleaning.